Brevard High School

+History

-The school was located on South Broad Street from 1925 until the 1959–60 school year, when the campus on Country Club Road opened.
+The school was located on South Broad Street from 1925 until the 1959–60 school year, when the campus on North Country Club Road opened.
 Until court-ordered desegregation began in 1963, Brevard High was white, and black students attended a school in Hendersonville.

 Athletics

-Brevard High School competes on the NCHSAA 2A level.
-Its teams are the Blue Devils.
+Brevard High School is a member of the North Carolina High School Athletic Association (NCHSAA).
+Its team name is the Blue Devils.
 Sports include basketball, cross-country, golf, football, soccer, track, volleyball, and wrestling.

-The football team has won the state championship twice.
-In 1963, a racially integrated team played Reidsville High School to a 0–0 draw in the state AAA championship; the teams were declared co-champions and after winning a coin toss, Brevard took the trophy.
-In 1982 Brevard won for the second time after going undefeated.
+The football team has won the state championship three times.
+In 1960, they won their first state championship, winning the NCHSAA 3A title.
+In 1963, a racially integrated team played Reidsville High School to a 0–0 draw in the NCHSAA 3A Region 2 championship; the teams were declared co-champions and after winning a coin toss, Brevard took the trophy.
+In 1982, Brevard won the NCHSAA 3A state championship for the second outright time, after going undefeated.

 Brevard has had a longstanding athletic rivalry with the Hendersonville High School Bearcats; incidents with unruly spectators led to a 1963 ban on competitions between the two teams without special permission.